bretbaker/Basic-Portfolio/README.md

-Coding Bootcamp HW Assignment #1.
-A simple, sample portfolio webpage, consisting of three html files and two css files.
+- Coding Bootcamp HW Assignment #1.
+- A static HTML website using semantic tags and minimal CSS.